 Video clips might be analogized to information on a resume that clearly tells an individual’s race, such as, “President, Black Law Students Association.”
 In this situation, as with the video clip, the employer needs to focus on the person’s qualifications for the job.”

-Summary of various legal opinions in this regard that becoming aware of such information through a video, even without the applicant affirmatively volunteering it, should pose no bigger problem for an employer than information that is volunteered or otherwise learned during an interview.
+Summary of various legal opinions in this regard - becoming aware of such information through a video, even without the applicant affirmatively volunteering for it, should pose no bigger problem for an employer than information that is volunteered, or otherwise learned during an interview.

 On a positive note, video interviewing assures that there will be a record of what was said during the interview process.

 #10: Candidate Feedback on Video Interview Experience

 One important aspect of selecting a video interview software is candidate experience and feedback.
 We continuously collect feedback from candidates on Talview and have made a whitepaper on the same.